alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/09-ssr.md

 ## CSR mode in SSR

 When the code runs on the server side, the `useRequest` and `useWatcher` and other use hooks in the component will not send requests, even if `immediate` is set to `true`.
 Instead, requests will be sent when the code runs in the browser.
 You can use all the features of alova as usual.
-This is a same behavior in all SSR frameworks.
+This is the same behavior in all SSR frameworks.

 However, there are differences when using each SSR framework.
 Now, we will demonstrate how to use them one by one.